MVTN: Multi-View Transformation Network for 3D Shape Recognition: Introduction

 \section{Introduction}

 Given its success in the 2D realm, deep learning naturally expanded to the 3D vision domain.
-In the 3D world, deep networks achieve impressive results in tasks like classification, segmentation, and detection.
+In 3D, deep networks achieve impressive results in classification, segmentation, and detection.
 3D deep learning pipelines operate directly on 3D data, commonly represented as point clouds \cite{pointnet,pointnet++,dgcn}, meshes \cite{meshnet,meshcnn}, or voxels \cite{voxnet,minkosky,sparseconv}.
 However, other methods choose to represent 3D information by rendering multiple 2D views of objects or scenes \cite{mvcnn}.
-Such multi-view methods are more aligned with the human approach, where our visual systems are fed streams of images instead of complete 3D representations.
+Such multi-view methods are more similar to a human approach, where the human visual system is fed with streams of rendered images instead of more elaborate 3D representations.